kao-ring/Password-Generator/README.md

   }
 ```

-On line 55, I made an array for keep each character that program chose randomly.
-Then for loop on line 56 running (user choice) times to take random characters and putting into the array on line 55.
+Then I made an array for keep each character that program chose randomly.
+Then for loop runs (user choice) times to take random characters and putting into the array charBox.

 ```
 var charBox = [];